 Plus, the world is smack dab in the middle of its own event, the Coronavirus (known formally as Co-Vid 19) pandemic.
 While the number of virus transmissions has been declining, numbers are surging again all over the country.
 And despite the restlessness that much of the world is feeling, it’s not yet time to dismiss the social distancing recommendations in place.
-Luckily there are plenty of online options.
+Luckily there are plenty of online options, like zoom baby shower.

 We get it, everyone is ready to congregate and celebrate among friends and family, but if you can hold off, you should.
 Babies and pregnant women (along with the elderly and those with underlying conditions) are more susceptible to life-threatening complications from the virus.

 What’s more unsettling is that this strain of the Coronavirus is still so new, we don’t really know what potential birth defects will be attached to it.
 MotherToBaby — In a time of such uncertainty, it’s best to err on the side of caution and stay away from large gatherings.
 Thankfully we live in a time of online connectivity and live video chats.